pycaret/pycaret/preprocessing_changes.md

   experiment.
 The dataset is stored only once in self.data.
 Train and test indices are stored in self.idx = [len(train), len(test)].

+- The target column can be selected by index.
 - The `pca_components` parameter is now equal for all methods.
 Accepts total or fraction of components.
 - `remove_low_variance` is deprecated.
 Use `low_variance_threshold` instead.
 Now